top of page

 “Education is the most powerful weapon which you can use to change the world.” - Nelson Mandela

-Photo of LIFE team member holding a young girl up so she can see the children's entertainment at the Turkey backpack distribution.
+Photo of Life for Relief and Development (LIFE) team member holding a young girl up so she can see the children's entertainment at the Turkey backpack distribution.

 References